Oneledger/protocol/README.md

 #### Install

-Before running any install scripts, ensure your GOPATH and the necessary environment variables are set up on your account.
-Visit the [Setting up the GOPATH](https://github.com/Oneledger/protocol/wiki/Environment-Variables#setting-up-the-gopath) page on the wiki for more help.

 First clone the repository for the OneLedger Protocol:

 ```
-$ mkdir -p $OLROOT
+$ mkdir ~/oneledger_protocol
-$ cd $OLROOT
+$ cd oneledger_protocol
 $ git clone github.com/Oneledger/protocol
 ```

-Before running any scripts, you'll need to set up the required [environment variables](https://github.com/Oneledger/protocol/wiki/Environment-Variables) properly.

 Install the required dependencies:

 ```
-$ cd "$OLROOT/protocol/node"
+$ cd ~/oneledger_protocol/protocol/node
 $ make install
 ```

-General scripts for running the OneLedger Protocol are inside [node/scripts](node/scripts).
+General scripts for running the OneLedger Protocol are inside `./protocol/node/scripts`

 ### Make Targets

 If everything is set up properly, you can begin testing the OneLedger Protocol with the `make` targets provided.
-Run the following scripts from inside the `$OLREPO/node` directory:
+Run the following scripts from inside the `./protocol/node/` directory:

 | Target | Description |
 | --- | --- |